drduh/macOS-Security-and-Privacy-Guide/README.md

 }
 ```

-Although most web traffic is encrypted, Privoxy can filter requests by hostname.
+Although most web traffic is encrypted, Privoxy can still filter many requests by hostname when traffic is configured to use the proxy.
 For example, the following rules block all traffic except traffic to .net, github.com, and Apple domains:

 ```console
 { +block{all} }